Genivia/ugrep/README.md

 [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#:grep) window
 that allows you to quickly jump to the matches found.

-To open a quickfix window with the list of matches:
+To open a quickfix window with the latest list of matches:

     :copen

 Click on a line in this window (or select a line and press ENTER) to jump to the file and location in the file of the match.
 To add search results to the window, grep them.
-For example, to recursively search C++ source code marked FIXME in the current directory:
+For example, to recursively search C++ source code marked `FIXME` in the current directory:

     :grep -tc++ FIXME .